Continuing to go through my notes, picking up from my last post…

 The presenter also said:

 “One reason for conflict between patients and the hospital is that we're always asking them to pay.
 They might have successful surgery, but one sentence about needing to pay immediately can kill patient satisfaction.
 Maybe we should focus on money less?”

 Always prominent in hospital lobbies were cashier windows and kiosks.
-I heard a number of people describe how patients are asked to pay at multiple points during their patient journey, often within a single day (pay for pharmacy, pay for lab testing, pay for the doctor).
+I heard many people describe how patients are asked to pay at multiple points during their patient journey, often within a single day (pay for pharmacy, pay for lab testing, pay for the doctor).

 Here's one such cashier window (and queue):

 Here's a kiosk that could be used for payments and (I believe) scheduling, although people can schedule appointments through WeChat or a phone call too.
 This hospital said about 75% of patients just showed up without scheduling an appointment (so they wait).

 Of course, payment is necessary.
 It's not strictly a “value-adding” step for the patient, but it's required for the hospital to keep running.
 I guess it's good to question and challenge how and when the payment is requested.

 The presenter also talked about hospital layout and how “some hospitals are better designed for flow,” such as having the operating rooms and ICU on the same floor or having labs and blood draw stations on the same floor.